Comment on page

 Source: Liminal Research: “The Life of PIEs, The Journey to Personal Identity Ecosystems” (2021)

-- The Secure Value Exchange (SVX) platform delivers modular components to design an enterprise ecosystem with its own flavour.
+SVX platform delivers modular components to build an enterprise ecosystem.
 There are different ecosystem participants that act within various roles.
-Meeco has developed and defined participants and their roles within the SVX Platform.
-Details can be found
+Meeco has developed and defined participants and their roles within the SVX Platform as follows:

-- Identity Providers (IDP) and trust anchors bootstrap the ecosystem by delivering verifiable data and promoting trusted relationships.
+- Identity Providers (IDP) together with trust anchors bootstrap the ecosystem by delivering verifiable data and promoting trusted relationships.

-- Verifiable Data Registry (VDR): Allows Issuers and Verifiers to publish relevant information for stakeholders to view, including: credential revocation transactions, credential schemas, and list other trusted Issuers and Verifiers.
+- Verifiable Data Registries (VDR) allow Issuers and Verifiers to publish relevant information for stakeholders to view, including credential revocation transactions, credential schemas, and list other trusted Issuers and Verifiers.